 Our strategy is to be the first to identify, isolate and patent multiple types of human stem and progenitor cells with commercial importance.
-Our portfolio of issued patents includes a method of culturing normal human central nervous system stem and progenitor cells in our proprietary chemically defined medium, and our published studies show that these cultured and expanded cells give rise to all three major cell types of the central nervous system.
-Also, a separate study sponsored by us using these cultured stem and progenitor cells showed that the cells are accepted, migrate, and successfully specialize to produce neurons and glial cells.
+Our portfolio of issued patents includes a method of culturing normal human central nervous system stem and progenitor cells in our proprietary chemically defined medium.
+Our published studies show that these cultured and expanded cells give rise to all three major cell types of the central nervous system.
+Also, a separate study that we sponsored that used these cultured stem and progenitor cells showed that the cells are accepted, migrate, and successfully specialize to produce neurons and glial cells.

-More recently, we announced the results of a new study that showed that human central nervous system stem cells can be successfully isolated by markers present on the surface of freshly obtained brain cells.
+More recently, we announced the results of a new study that showed that markers present on the surface of freshly obtained brain cells can successfully isolate human central nervous system stem cells.
 We believe this is the first reproducible process for isolating highly purified populations of well-characterized normal human central nervous system stem cells, and have applied for a composition of matter patent.
-Because the cells are highly purified and have not been genetically modified, they may be especially suitable for transplantation and may provide a safer and more effective alternative than therapies that are based on cells derived from cancer cells, or from cells modified by a cancer gene to make them grow, or from an unpurified mixture of many different cell types or cells derived from animals.
+Because the cells are highly purified and have not been genetically modified, they may be especially suitable for transplantation and may provide a safer and more effective alternative to therapies that are based on cells derived from cancer cells, cells modified by a cancer gene, an unpurified mixture of cell types, or animal-derived cells.
 We have also filed an improved process patent for the growth and expansion of these purified normal human central nervous system cells.

 Neurological disorders such as Parkinson's disease, epilepsy, Alzheimer's disease, and the side effects of stroke, affect a significant portion of the U.S. population and there currently are no effective long-term therapies for them.
 We believe that therapies based on our process for identifying, isolating and culturing neural stem and progenitor cells may be useful in treating such diseases.
-We are continuing our research into, and have initiated the development of, human central nervous system stem and progenitor cell-based therapies for these diseases.
+We are continuing to research and develop human central nervous system stem and progenitor cell-based therapies for these diseases.

-We continue to advance our research programs to discover the islet stem cell in the human pancreas and the liver stem cell.
+We continue to research the islet stem cell in the human pancreas and the liver stem cell.
 Islet cells are the cells that produce insulin, so islet stem cells may be useful in the treatment of Type 1 diabetes and those cases of Type 2 diabetes where insulin secretion is defective.
 Liver stem cells may be useful in the treatment of diseases such as hepatitis, cirrhosis of the liver and liver cancer.